Studies have shown that rosemary can improve your memory by 75%

 Take a look at the sections below, which may explain why there appear to be more people with these difficulties around.

-Below you will find comprehensive information on Fatty Acids; Fatty Acids & Vegetarians; Iron Deficiencies & Zinc Deficiencies.
+Below you will find comprehensive information on Fatty Acids, Rosemary & Memory, Vegetarians, Iron Deficiencies & Zinc Deficiencies.

 For many years there has been a lot of research to show that in some cases, dyslexia and other Specific Learning Difficulties (SpLD) could be due to a vitamin/mineral deficit.